polygon-io/client-php/README.md

 Welcome to the official PHP client library for the [Polygon](https://polygon.io/) REST and WebSocket API.
 To get started, please see the [Getting Started](https://polygon.io/docs/stocks/getting-started) section in our documentation, view the [API documentation](./docs/Api/) directory for code snippets, or see the [Model documentation](./docs/Model/) to learn more about the data structures.

+This version is an **experimental release and is under active development**.
+We are working to add more features and improve its stability and performance.
+Please be aware that this version might undergo significant changes, and some functionality may be incomplete or subject to modification.

+## Roadmap Features

+* **Pagination over next_url and combine result sets**: We plan to introduce enhanced pagination capabilities that will allow users to easily navigate through API responses using the next_url provided and seamlessly combine result sets for comprehensive data analysis.
+* **Adding Tracing**: To aid in debugging and enhance transparency, we aim to implement tracing features that will allow users to log detailed information about their API requests.
+This includes the requested URL, parameters, and full request and response headers.
+* **WebSocket Support**: In our effort to provide real-time data access, we will be integrating WebSocket support into the client library.
+This will enable users to establish persistent connections for live data feeds with minimal latency.

 ## Installation & Usage

 ### Prerequisites